-On-call salary
+On call salary

-On-call firefighters receive 18% of a wholetime firefighter pay, based on 100 hours per week of cover, and a disturbance fee of £4.24 each time you respond to your alerter when not on positive activities.
-You will receive hourly rate for positive activities such as, attending drill periods, incidents and routines.
-You could earn anything between £300 and £900 a month depending on how many incidents your station has.
+On-call firefighters receive 18% of a wholetime firefighter's pay, based on 100 hours per week of cover.
+You will receive an hourly rate for positive activities such as attending drill periods, incidents and routines.
+A disturbance fee of £4.77 each time you respond to your alerter when not on positive activities.
+As an on-call firefighter you could expect to earn between £300 and £900 each month dependant on how many positive hours you complete by through training, development and other activities or by attending incidents.